brunchinatorMaster/brunchinatorBackEnd/docs/reviews/createReviewForPreexistingPlace.md

 - The review is first validated.
 - The system checks for an existing place using placeId.
-- If no place exists, a new place is created from the review.
+- Finding an existing place, the system recalculates the place’s ratings to include the new review.
+- The place's review count is incremented
-- The new place is validated, and a unique review ID is assigned.
+- The updated place is validated, and a unique review ID is assigned.
 - Image files (if provided) are processed and uploaded.
-- A database transaction adds both the new place and the review to DynamoDB.
+- A database transaction updates the place and adds the review to DynamoDB.
 - The final response is returned to the endpoint, either confirming success or returning an appropriate error response.